notthattal/Link/README.md

 - AWS Cognito handles all user authentication flows.
 - Only verified users are allowed to invoke protected endpoints.

-### Rate Limiting

-- Flask backend enforces rate limiting at 25 requests per minute using `flask-limiter`.
-- Additional throttling and usage plans can be configured via API Gateway for production deployments.

 ### Data Handling and Privacy